penway/homepage/content/post/Courses/ME5419/Lectur4/index.md

 For my unstanding, these filters are just secific implementations of Bayes Filter, adding upon different assumptions or mathematical properties.

+### Stocastic Control
+Modify the control input u to take the uncentainty in measeurement into account. (also not important)

+## Parameter Estimation

 ## 1. Inverse of Block Matrix Sigma